Smart and environmentally friendly horticulture

 Priority research topics:

-- Introduction of technologies that reduce environmental pollution in horticultural practice, including reducing the negative impact of fertilizers, growth regulators and plant protection products on the environment;
+- Implementation of innovative technologies in horticultural practices to mitigate environmental pollution by reducing the adverse effects of fertilizers, growth regulators, and plant protection agents;

-- Development and improvement of technologies that reduce the impact of climate change (irrigation, mulches, coverings), carbon and nitrogen sequestration, and reduction of their emissions;
+- Development and enhancement of technologies that mitigate the effects of climate change—such as irrigation systems, mulches, and protective coverings—as well as promote carbon and nitrogen sequestration and reduce their emissions;

-- Growing systems for productive and sustainable use and maintenance of natural resources (including use of solar energy, efficient and productive photosynthesis, and maintenance of soil fertility);
+- Development of growing systems that ensure the productive and sustainable use and preservation of natural resources, including the utilization of solar energy, enhancement of photosynthetic efficiency, and maintenance of soil fertility.

 - Precision horticulture (fertilisation, irrigation, plant protection, processing), development of non-destructive analytical methods;

-- Development of pathogen and disease early recognition systems;
+- Development of pathogen and disease early detection systems;

-- Biological catalysts and technologies for the expanded use of agricultural (including growing and processing) by-products;
+- Biological catalysts and technologies for the expanded use of agricultural by-products (including growing and processing);

 - Using compounds produced by microorganisms in the development of biopolymers for the creation of “green” packaging materials;